Punctuation Year 2

-Punctuation marks for Year 2 KS1 .
-Punctuation worksheets and games for kids by Super Brainy Beans.
-Primary homework help with punctuation exercises.
+Punctuation Year 2 KS1.
+Support on punctuation for kids with Super Brainy Beans.
+Primary homework help with commas, speech marks, apostrophes.

 Remember that sentences always start with a capital letter.

 A person's name (proper noun) always starts with a capital letter even if they are in the middle of a sentence.